COVID - V02

 First, I hope you all staying safe, staying healthy, and looking fabulous in your mask.
 Like you, my utmost concern is for everyone’s wellbeing during this unprecedented global pandemic.

 Over the last few weeks we’ve produced a few high calibre commercial shoots with great success.
-Moving forward into Phase 3 here in Toronto, I look forward to continuing a high level of production, while maintaining COVID-19 health and safety measures in the workplace.
+Now that we're well into Phase 3 here in Toronto, I look forward to continuing a high level of production, while maintaining COVID-19 health and safety measures in the workplace.

 Here are some of the basic measures we’re adhering to:

 + Only crew essential to the shoot should be on set, and as few people should be present as possible.
 We’ve developed a great off-site monitoring system for art direction (see part of our remote set-up above), and the ability to review and edit shoot files in real time.

 + Self-monitor for signs or symptoms of COVID-19 and report to administration if you are feeling ill.

 + 24 hours prior to the shoot, and again on the day of the shoot, all individuals who will be on set will be screened.
 Anyone who has any symptoms, has had close contact with anyone who has tested positive within the previous 14 days, or has travelled internationally within the previous 14 days, should stay home.

 + Everyone must practice good hygiene, including frequent hand washing (or using hand sanitizer), avoiding touching their faces, and coughing or sneezing into sleeves.

 + The most effective method to prevent transmission is by ensuring all individuals practice physical distancing while on set.
 The recommended minimum physical distance from public health authorities is a hockey stick length (aka: 2 meters).
 Avoid physical contact.

 + We encourage you to bring your own mask and appropriate PPE to wear on set at all times.